Bobo3980/bily-101/README.md

 ### Hi there, I am bily
-I live in the U.S.A and my favorite language is kotlin
+I live in the U.S.A and my favorite language is kotlin I also go by bily bily-101 and bily101
 - 🔭 I’m currently working on AI/MachineLearning
 - 🌱 I’m currently learning Algorithms
 - 👯 I’m looking to collaborate on ssh communication